Intended Audience: Software developers with a novice-level understanding of Forth.

 Because RetroForth accepts user input on a per-token basis (whitespace delimited

-words) rather than the more traditional “input stream” seen in other Forths, it
+words) rather than the more traditional input stream

-is easier to create tools like retro-document
+is easier to create tools like retro-document and retro-describe.
+I would

 also argue that it makes the source more readable by project outsiders (though